Pet registration is a legal requirement under the Domestic Animals Act 1994 for every dog and cat over three months of age.

 If you do not receive your renewal by the end of March contact Council on 9262 6333.

-If your pet has passed away or you have left Whitehorse, contact Council and we will update our records.
+If your pet has passed away, please contact Council so we can update our records.
+Otherwise, if you and your pets have left Whitehorse or your pets have been re-homed, please complete a Change of Pet Ownership Form ( DOCX 50.09KB) and send it to us.
 You will no longer receive a registration renewal letter for those pets.

 Foster Animal Registration